Abdellatif404/Internet-Relay-Chat/TEAM_COLLABORATION.md

 ### Recommended Workflow

 1. **Feature Development:**
-   - Create feature branches from `feature/channel-management-complete`
+   - Create feature branches from `channel-management`
    - Work on specific integrations or enhancements
    - Push your feature branches for team review